jmcdo29/nest-commander/apps/docs/src/pages/en/features/commander.md

 ## Register Commands

-Though you'll find the details are in [factory page](./factory), you must register your all commands including sub commands as providers in your module class exists somewhere in Module tree registerd to `CommandFactory`.
-For convenience, given that we register exapmles in Sub Commands section and set them as providers in app.module.ts that set as root module to `CommandFactory`.
+Though you'll find the implementation details in the [factory page](./factory), you must register all of your commands including the sub commands as providers in a module class that the `CommandFactory` ends up registering.
+For convenience, given that we register examples in Sub Commands section and set them as providers in `app.module.ts` that set as root module to `CommandFactory`.

 ```typescript title="src/app.module.ts"
 @Module({